 Parka &/or Down Coat + Raincoat Combo

 I absolutely lived in this Eddie Bauer Sun Valley Down Parka.
 It is so warm, water resistant, and I thought it was super cute.
-I couldn’t recommend it enough.
+I couldn’t recommend it enough, it was truly perfect for Iceland winter and a perfect addition to my Iceland winter packing list.
 My husband had the Eddie Bauer Superior Down Parka and to say he is objectively obsessed is an understatement.

 Fleece Zip Up (Mid Layer)